Spydarlee/karnbianco.co.uk/content/about/index.md

 ![A photo of me, Karn, on top of a snowy mountain with a cloud inversion behind me.](karn-bianco.jpg)

-🍩 I'm the **Digital Platform Lead** at [Doughnut Economics Action Lab (DEAL)](https://doughnuteconomics.org/) - an org dedicated to fostering post-capitalist economies that are regenerative and distributive by design.
-(The views expressed on this website are solely my own, though).
+Thanks for visiting my wee website!
+Since "we are what we repeatedly do" and all that, here's a bunch of stuff that I spend my time doing:

-🎮 I'm a **game developer**.
-I worked in the games industry for several years before switching gears to focus on the climate crisis.
-[Check out the games I've worked on.](/tags/games/)
+👩‍💻 I **design and build websites**.
+My main focus is full-stack web development, but I also have experience across dev ops and UI/UX/product design.
+[See my web projects.](/tags/websites/)

-👩‍💻 I'm a **web designer & developer**.
-In my current job I am responsible for UI/UX design, product design, and full-stack development for a community platform.
+🎮 I **develop games**.
+I have nearly a decade of experience working as a software engineer in the games industry, including stints at both tiny indies and big AAA studios.
+[See the games I've worked on.](/tags/games/)

-✍ I'm a **writer**.
-I write about the climate crisis, technology, politics, and more, both professionally and generally to make sense of the world.
+✏️ I **write**, to try and make sense of the world.
+Topics of interest include anti-capitalist and decolonial politics, philosophy, community technology, social and ecological justice, collective liberation, degrowth, anarchism, videogames, pop culture, and whatever my latest obsession of the month happens to be.
 [Explore my writing](/writing).

-✊ I'm an **organiser**.
-In 2018 I helped found the [Game Workers branch of the IWGB](https://www.gameworkers.co.uk/) – the UK's first trade union dedicated to workers in the games industry.
+✊ I **organise** with others.
+In 2018 I helped found [IWGB Game Workers](https://www.gameworkers.co.uk/) – the UK's first trade union dedicated to empowering workers in the games industry.
+These days I'm most drawn to autonomous and anarchist organising projects.

-👩‍💻 I'm an **open source tinkerer**.
-I release many of [my own projects](/projects) under open licenses, and I try to [contribute to open source projects](https://github.com/Spydarlee) when I can.
+👩‍💻 I **tinker with open source and community tech projects**.
+I release many of [my own projects](/projects) under open licenses, and I'm always keen to build and support distributive, community-based alternatives to big tech.

-🚵‍♀️ I'm an **outdoorsy person** (when I'm not indoors, which is.. also often).
-I love hiking, cycling, cycle touring, camping, wild swimming, all the good stuff.
+🚵‍♀️ I **frolic in nature**.
+I love hiking, cycling, cycle touring, camping, and wild swimming, but when health issues make these difficult, frolicking is the baseline.

-📷 I'm an **amateur photographer**.
-I take a *lot* of [photos](/photos) with a focus on nature, whether it's snowy mountains, lush forests, or tiny flowers and insects.
+📷 I **take photos**, *lots* of photos, mostly of the living world.
+That could mean snowy mountains, lush forests, or tiny flowers and insects.
+[Check out some of my photos](/photos).

-💌 You can reach me via email at: karn[at]karnbianco.co.uk.
+💌 I **reply to emails**, most of the time.
+You can reach me at: karn[at]karnbianco.co.uk.